Bill3621/BillsPlugin-EXILED/README.md

 # Bills Plugin

 For a part of this plugin I had used Windows Copilot AI, which apparently took code from someone else, which I didn't know.
-That means that this plugin uses a modified version of [ScpProximityChat](https://github.com/Jesus-QC/ScpProximityChat) by user [Jesus-QC](https://github.com/Jesus-QC).
+That means that this plugin contains a modified version of [ScpProximityChat](https://github.com/Jesus-QC/ScpProximityChat) by user [Jesus-QC](https://github.com/Jesus-QC).

 ## Overview
 This Plugin is a powerful addition to [SCP: Secret Laboratory](https://scpslgame.com/) that integrates seamlessly with the [EXILED plugin framework version 8.7.0](https://github.com/Exiled-Team/EXILED/releases/tag/8.7.0).
 Designed to enhance gameplay, this plugin introduces a range of features and Quality of Life improvements, including: